chroakPRO/ValidationClassPHP/README.md

-filter() // This is what type of filter validation u wanna use (All types are listed below) isRequired() // This is used if a value can not be empty and is required. load() // This check if validation was successful or not.
+filter() // This is what type of filter validation u wanna use (All types are listed below) isRequired() // This is used if a value can not be empty and is required. load() // This check if validation was successful or not. cleanDisplay() // Only did this to display the sanitized strings!
 ```

 ### sanitize() Types